GravityPDF/gravity-pdf-documentation/docs/v6/developers/first-custom-pdf.md

 The following variables are available to all PDF templates:

 ### $form
 * The current [Gravity Form object](https://www.gravityhelp.com/documentation/article/form-object/) being processed.
-This is the main object in Gravity Forms and contains all properties of a particular form – form title, fields, notification, confirmation ect.
+This is the main object in Gravity Forms and contains all properties of a particular form – form title, fields, notification, confirmation etc.

 ### $entry
 * The current [Gravity Form entry object](https://www.gravityhelp.com/documentation/article/entry-object/) being processed.
 This object contains all properties of a particular entry in **raw** format – accessing field data directly from the object should be avoided, where possible.
-The object is formatted as an associative array and the field IDs are the array keys.
+The object is formatted as an associative array, and the field IDs are the array keys.

 ### $form\_data
 * The formatted [$entry](#entry) data stored in an associative array.
 [View full documentation on the `$form_data` array](php-form-data-array.md).